The pyEDAA.OSVVM Documentation

 from pathlib import Path

-from pyEDAA.OSVVM.TCL import OsvvmProFileProcessor
+from pyEDAA.OSVVM.Project.TCL import OsvvmProFileProcessor

 processor = OsvvmProFileProcessor()